-The Army Reserve Officer Training Corps (ROTC) is a college elective program offered at over 1,100 schools.
-Students enrolled in the program complete training throughout their entire college program.
+The Army Reserve Officers’ Training Corps (ROTC) is a college elective program offered at over 1,100 schools.
+Students enrolled in the program complete training through their entire college careers.
 The curriculum teaches leadership and military skills to prepare students for enlistment as officers.
-Graduates commit to a four year period of service in the Army.
+Graduates commit four years of service in the Army.

-The nurse training program offers practical learning experiences and military nursing scholarships for ROTC Cadets.
+Its nurse training program offers practical learning experiences and military nursing scholarships for ROTC cadets.
 Nursing students receive individualized mentoring and job training.
-The summer training program introduces cadets to the Army Medical Department and the work of an army nurse corps officer.
-Students receive training in clinical skills and problem solving during the paid three-week clinical experience.
+The summer training program introduces cadets to the Army Medical Department and the work of army nurse corps officers.
+Students receive training in clinical skills and problem-solving during the paid three-week clinical experience.

-The ROTC program also offers competitive scholarships for nursing students in all four years of an undergraduate program.
-Scholarships pay full tuition or room and board, a stipend for books, and a living allowance of $300 to $500.
-The scholarships are awarded based on current degree standing.
-Recipients must be between the ages of 17 and 26, meet physical standards, have a high school GPA of at least 2.5, a score of 1000 on the SAT, and agree to serve in the U.S. Army or reserve.
+The ROTC program also offers competitive scholarships for nursing students in all four years of undergraduate programs.
+Scholarships pay full tuition or room and board, a stipend for books, and a $300-$500 living allowance.

 Navy ROTC Nursing

-Applicants to the Navy ROTC program must be admitted to an approved school and be between the ages of 17 and 27 with no criminal record or disqualifying moral obligations.
+Each applicant must attend an approved school and be between 17-27 years old with no criminal record or disqualifying moral obligations.
 Midshipmen must meet physical standards and medical qualifications.

 Military Nursing Corps